Enagan/HeatmapLibrary/README.md

 .heatmap files for easy saving and loading, not requiring the software in charge to do it would definitely be useful, but outside the scope of the exercise.

 - Using STL
-If I didn't have the explicit requirement that I shouldn't use STL, I would have used it, if performance and memory wasn't too much of a bottleneck.
+If I didn't have the desire to show my abilities in dealing with pointers manually, I would have used STL, if performance and memory wasn't too much of a bottleneck.
 The containers in the library are much safer to use and easier to read in code.